 - It is possible to move from Discontinuous Delivery to Continuous Delivery and vice versa multiple times, depending on market conditions

-Measuring Continuous Delivery contains more detailed information on Discontinuous Delivery, and how to use the Improvement Kata and context of an organisation to successfully adopt Continuous Delivery principles and practices.
+Measuring Continuous Delivery contains more detailed information on Discontinuous Delivery, and how to use the Improvement Kata within the context of an organisation to successfully adopt Continuous Delivery principles and practices.

 Leave a Reply